What is a virtual office? A complete guide for small business owners

 1. A virtual office gives you a permanent address

 Do you know where you’ll be living or working next year?

 If you move around regularly, you’ll know that one of the greatest hassles of moving is updating your banks, insurance companies, lenders, energy providers, phone companies and membership organisations with your latest address.

 This effect is only magnified if you run a growing business with multiple partners, clients, customers, accountants and service providers – not to mention the tax correspondence.

 Virtual office addresses remain the same wherever you may travel.
-You can work from a beach in Bermuda and your post will continue to stack up at the same desk in the same city (unless you have it forwarded to your current location).
+You can work from a beach in Bermuda one month and a co-working space in Portugal the next, and your post will continue to stack up at the same desk in the same city (unless you have it forwarded from your mailing address to your current location).

 All limited companies are publicly listed, including their address.

 When you create a company, your details are shared online by Companies House (as well as other websites and directories).

 This transparency is fine for some companies, but it can be difficult if you run your business from home.
 By using a virtual office address, you can protect your privacy and keep your home address off the internet and other public records.
 This also applies to the company director’s service address.
 If you want to keep that off the public records, you can use a virtual office address for this one as well.